Chimney Fire Safety

 Taking these steps prior to the winter months, when fires are likely to be in greater use, will help prevent emergencies from happening.

-What alarms to use when using a chimney
+What alarms to use when near a chimney

 If a fire does breakout, then early warning is crucial.
 Your home should have fire and smoke alarms which need to include: